craigbarnes/dte/docs/packaging.md

 * `install-desktop-file`: Install [desktop entry] file (excluded on macOS)
 * `install-appstream`: Install [AppStream] metadata (excluded on macOS)

+The last 2 targets are excluded on macOS because they'd typically just be unused clutter on that platform.
+However, `make install-full` can be used to run *all* of the above targets, regardless of platform.

 For more information about available `make` targets, run `make help`.

 Installation variables